Fortnite players battle for biggest e-sports prize

 The finals of the Fortnite World Cup are taking place in a stadium in New York, with the winner set to earn more prize money than Simona Halep and Novak Djokovic won as Wimbledon champions.

-Forty million players attempted to qualify over 10 weeks of online competition but only 100 finalists have a shot at winning the $3m (£2.4m) prize at Flushing Meadows.
+Forty million players attempted to qualify over 10 weeks of online competition but only 100 solo finalists have a shot at winning the $3m (£2.4m) prize at Flushing Meadows.

-The prize pool is the biggest ever for an e-sports event, with $30m to be awarded in total.
+With $30m to be awarded in total, the prize pool will be the biggest given away at an e-sports event so far - until the annual DOTA 2 tournament in August.

 All finalists will take home at least $50,000 and the runner-up, as well as third and fourth-placed finishers, will all become millionaires.

-Fifteen-year-old player Benjy Fish - his player name is Benjyfishy - from Sunbury is one of a handful of British gamers to make it to the finals.
+Fifteen-year-old player Benjy - his player name is Benjyfishy - from Sunbury is one of a handful of British gamers to make it to the finals.

-Speaking at his New York hotel, he said it's the culmination of eight hours of practise every day for the last five months.
+Speaking at his New York hotel, he said it's the culmination of eight hours of practice every day for the last five months.
 If he wins, he plans to buy a house for his family.
 But he admits to being nervous.

 "It will be a bit different when I'm on the stage because I've never been on a huge stage like that before," he said.